danielsodium/Dr-Ferrel/README.md

 # Dr. Ferrel

-Dr. Ferrel is a Discord bot made for a AP World Discord Server.
+Dr. Ferrel is a Discord bot made for an AP World Discord Server.

 ## Updates